Genivia/ugrep/README.md

            -O EXTENSIONS, --file-extensions=EXTENSIONS
                   Search only files whose file name extensions match the specified comma-separated  list  of  file name EXTENSIONS.
 This option is the same as specifying --include='*.ext' for each extension name `ext'  in  the EXTENSIONS list.
 This option may be repeated and may be combined with options -M and -t to expand the search.

            -o, --only-matching
                   Prints only the matching part of  lines.
 When  multiple  lines match,  the  line numbers with option -n are displayed using `|' as the field separator for each additional line matched  by  the pattern.
 This  option  cannot be combined with options -A, -B, -C, -v, and -y.

+           --only-line-number
+                  The line number of the matching line in the file is output with- out  displaying the match.
+The line number counter is reset for each file processed.

            -P, --perl-regexp
                   Interpret PATTERN as a Perl regular expression.

            -p, --no-dereference
-                  If  -R  or -r is specified, no symbolic links are followed, even when they are on the command line.
+                  If -R or -r is specified, no symbolic links are  followed,  even when they are specified on the command line.

            --pager[=COMMAND]
                   When  output  is  sent  to  the  terminal,  uses COMMAND to page through the output.
 The default COMMAND  is  `less  -R'.
 This option  makes  --color=auto  behave  as --color=always.
-Enables --break.
+Enables --break and --line-buffered.

            -Q ENCODING, --encoding=ENCODING
                   The input file encoding.
 The possible values  of  ENCODING  can
                   be:   `binary',   `ISO-8859-1',   `ASCII',   `EBCDIC',  `UTF-8',
                   `UTF-16',   `UTF-16BE',   `UTF-16LE',   `UTF-32',    `UTF-32BE',
                   `UTF-32LE',   `CP437',  `CP850',  `CP858',  `CP1250',  `CP1251',
                   `CP1252',  `CP1253',  `CP1254',  `CP1255',  `CP1256',  `CP1257',
                   `CP1258'

            -q, --quiet, --silent
                   Quiet  mode:  suppress  normal  output.   ugrep will only search until a match has been found, making searches  potentially  less expensive.

            -R, --dereference-recursive
                   Recursively  read  all  files  under each directory.
 Follow all symbolic links, unlike -r.
 If  -J1  is  specified,  files  are searched in the same order as specified.

            -r, --recursive
                   Recursively  read all files under each directory, following sym- bolic links only if they are on the command  line.
 If  -J1  is specified, files are searched in the same order as specified.

            -S, --dereference
                   If  -r  is  specified, all symbolic links are followed, like -R.
                   The default is not to follow symbolic links.

            -s, --no-messages
                   Silent mode: nonexistent and unreadable files are ignored,  i.e. their error messages are suppressed.

            --separator=SEP
                   Use  SEP as field separator between file name, line number, col- umn number, byte offset, and the matched line.
 The default is a colon (`:').

            --stats
                   Display  statistics  on  the  number  of  files  and directories searched.
 Display MAGIC and GLOB selections applied  to  recur- sive searches.

            -T, --initial-tab
                   Add  a  tab space to separate the file name, line number, column number, and byte offset with the matched line.

            -t TYPES, --file-type=TYPES
                   Search only files associated with TYPES, a comma-separated  list of file types.
 Each file type corresponds to a set of file name extensions passed to option -O.  For capitalized file types, the search  is  expanded  to  include files found on the search path with matching file signature magic bytes passed  to  option  -M.
                   This  option  may be repeated.
-The possible values of  TYPES  can be  (use  option  -tlist  to  display a detailed list): `action- script', `ada', `asm', `asp',  `aspx',  `autoconf',  `automake', `awk',  `Awk', `basic', `batch', `bison', `c', `c++', `clojure', `csharp',  `css',  `csv',  `dart',  `Dart',  `delphi',  `elisp', `elixir',  `erlang',  `fortran',  `gif',  `Gif', `go', `groovy', `gsp', `haskell', `html', `jade', `java', `jpeg', `Jpeg',  `js', `json',  `jsp', `julia', `kotlin', `less', `lex', `lisp', `lua', `m4', `make',  `markdown',  `matlab',  `node',  `Node',  `objc', `objc++',  `ocaml',  `parrot',  `pascal',  `pdf', `Pdf', `perl', `Perl',  `php',  `Php',  `png',   `Png',   `prolog',   `python', `Python',  `r',  `rpm',  `Rpm',  `rst',  `rtf',  `Rtf',  `ruby', `Ruby',   `rust',   `scala',   `scheme',    `shell',    `Shell',
+The possible values of TYPES can be (use option -tlist to display a more detailed list): `action- script',  `ada',  `asm',  `asp', `aspx', `autoconf', `automake', `awk', `Awk', `basic', `batch', `bison', `c', `c++',  `clojure', `csharp',  `css',  `csv',  `dart',  `Dart',  `delphi',  `elisp', `elixir', `erlang', `fortran',  `gif',  `Gif',  `go',  `groovy', `gsp',  `haskell', `html', `jade', `java', `jpeg', `Jpeg', `js', `json', `jsp', `julia', `kotlin', `less', `lex', `lisp',  `lua', `m4',  `make',  `markdown',  `matlab',  `node',  `Node', `objc', `objc++', `ocaml', `parrot',  `pascal',  `pdf',  `Pdf',  `perl', `Perl',   `php',   `Php',   `png',  `Png',  `prolog',  `python', `Python',  `r',  `rpm',  `Rpm',  `rst',  `rtf',  `Rtf',  `ruby', `Ruby',    `rust',    `scala',   `scheme',   `shell',   `Shell',
                   `smalltalk',  `sql',  `svg',  `swift',  `tcl',  `tex',   `text', `tiff',  `Tiff',  `tt',  `typescript', `verilog', `vhdl', `vim', `xml', `Xml', `yacc', `yaml'

            --tabs=NUM
                   Set the tab size to NUM to expand tabs for option -k.
 The value of NUM may be 1, 2, 4, or 8.
+The default tab size is 8.

            -U, --binary
                   Disables Unicode matching for binary file matching, forcing PAT- TERN to match bytes, not Unicode characters.
 For  example,  -U '\xa3'  matches  byte A3 (hex) instead of the Unicode code point U+00A3 represented by the two-byte UTF-8 sequence C2 A3.

            -u, --ungroup
                   Do not group multiple pattern matches on the same matched  line.
                   Output the matched line again for each additional pattern match, using `+' as the field separator.